 - Install the latest software version for the wireless device (for example Android, iOS) or the latest driver for the computer's wireless network adapter (for example using Windows Update).

-Note:Information on the update can be obtained from the device's manufacturer, for example refer to the manual.
+Note:Refer to the device's manufacturer for information on how to update, for example consult the manual.
 You can find the latest drivers for the FRITZ!WLAN Sticks in our download area.

 2 Optimizing the Wi-Fi settings of the wireless router

 The following steps are only necessary if you are using a FRITZ!Box as the wireless router and you adjusted the Wi-Fi settings of the FRITZ!Box:

 Note:In the factory settings, the FRITZ!Box already uses the ideal Wi-Fi settings, evaluates the Wi-Fi environment and the quality of the connection of the wireless devices connected to it, automatically selects the current ideal Wi-Fi channel settings, and steers wireless devices to whichever frequency band is best.

 - Click "Wi-Fi" in the FRITZ!Box user interface.